 Seeing your practice analytics is one thing, but being able to act on those analytics is another thing altogether.
 The Provider Pulse Dashboard allows you to drill down into each of your provider's key performance indicators, all the way to the individual patient data, to truly see what drives each of those metrics and find areas for opportunity.

-Read on below to learn more about each metric in the Provider Pulse and compare industry benchmarks to your practice's performance.
+Read on below to learn more about each metric in the Provider Pulse.

 A note about benchmarks